 Monte Sano State Park

-The view from Monte Sano State Park
+The view at Monte Sano State Park

 Monte Sano State Park is named for a sanatorium and hotel resort (Hotel Monte Sano) which was established there in 1887.
 The "Mountain of Health" did a brisk business until it closed in the early 1900's due to a severe economic decline, but the beauty and serenity of the location remain...
 2,400 acres sitting 1,600 feet above sea level on this mountain rising above the City of Huntsville.